Entries to open Friday 10th March 2023.

 This makes judging a much fairer system.

-The head steward will announce the opening of the show and throughout the day will announce which categories are going up next for judging, pay attention to the announcements so you don’t miss your call!
+The chief steward will announce the opening of the show and throughout the day stewards will announce which categories are going up next for judging, pay attention to the announcements so you don’t miss your call!

-If you have trouble finding a tank when you need one, ask exhibitors around you if they have an empty one or ask a steward for assistance.
+Remember to bring your own show tanks.
+If you have trouble finding a show tank when you need one, ask exhibitors around you if they have an empty one or ask a steward for assistance.

-You then take your rodent to the stewards table at the end of your row, the steward will mark off that your entry has arrived for judging, and when the judges are ready the steward takes the rodents to the respective judges and they are marked.
+You then take your rodent to the Stewards Table, the steward will mark off that your entry has arrived for judging, and when the judges are ready the steward takes the rodents to the respective judges and they are marked.

 Awards will be announced throughout the day for the classes.

 All major awards are announced at the very end of the show.